kapilgorve/personal-website/src/pages/blog/Windows10-wsl-ssh-permission-denied-new-session/index.md

 There is always something in whole tech stack of the project that it won't work on WSL.
 Thats why I use Windows for frontend only projects and an Ubunutu installed on other drive for backend projects.

 For work we use DigitalOcean droplets to deploy projects for client demos.
-I didn't give mush thought to SSH until recently.
+I didn't give much thought to SSH until recently.
 We are deploying multiple single page business websites for the client.
 That means I had to connect to droplets using ssh keys.
 Using passwords became hectic.
 So I switched to ssh keys.

 There was one tiny issue though.
 It quickly became annoying.